 I haven’t customized my model yet, but that’s mostly because I haven’t decided what I want to do.
 Part of me wants to stick some mini-ape-hangers on there and lean into the small cruiser thing, but the other part of me wants to go more of a scrambler route.
 The cool thing about the Rebel is you can do whatever you want to it.
-It’s a great blank canvas.
-Check out the manufacturer’s website
+It’s a great blank canvas for anyone that wants to modify their bike.

 I typically see builders using the Continental GT over the INT650, but that’s really up to you.
 The basic frame and powerplant of the bikes are very similar, so either will be just fine to take and transform into the custom motorcycle you always wanted.
 Of course, doing so will probably void that nice big warranty Royal Enfield gives these bikes.